 - Surrounding yourself with possessions or interior decor that bring you joy?
 Fabulous!
 Feeling pressure or inadequacy because your possessions or interior decor don’t look like those of Hollywood superstars?
 We need none of this.

-Where interior design and decorating are concerned, wanting what others have is what has lead to gray everything and the overexposure of Carrara marble.
-It’s lead to an over-dependence on decorating trends and the declination of unique, personal taste.
-It’s lead to greater and greater fear over home decor decisions.
+Where interior design and decorating are concerned, wanting what others have is what has led to gray everything and the overexposure of Carrara marble.
+It’s led to an over-dependence on decorating trends and the decline of unique, personal taste.
+It’s led to greater and greater fear over home decor decisions.